-Garlicky Feta Dip.
-This simple, creamy dip is tangy, garlicky, and always a crowd-pleaser.
+If you’re looking for a great easy appetizer, try Garlicky Feta Dip.
+This simple, creamy dip is tangy, flavorful, and always a crowd-pleaser.

 James now calls this “Trust Your Gut Dip”, which is probably a catchier name for it, truth be told.

 The story behind it is that I’ve been making this Garlicky Feta Dip for years– I first posted it back in 2014– and because my friends have eaten it so many times, I was asked to bring it along with me to a big birthday party.
 Take a mental note: If you do make this dip for your friends, you will probably be asked to make it again.
 Often.

 Luckily, the dip is incredibly easy to whip together (literally the ingredients are whipped together in the food processor), so it’s a relief when people request it rather than one of my more involved recipes.
 And they do request it enough that I’ve made it countless times now, and it’s always a hit.
 There really was no reason I should ever mess with the recipe.

 But of course I did anyway.

 I bought a ridiculous amount of feta cheese because I wanted to make a massive bowl of whipped feta dip, complete with homemade za’atar topped pita chips and bruschetta.
 It would be the star of the party and take me under an hour to prepare, including making the chips and toasting the bread.
 That’s the best kind of recipe, isn’t it?

 Except this time, I figured I’d try using olive oil instead of Greek yogurt to get the dip to the right consistency.
 One less ingredient to pick up from the store!
 I’d read other recipes that used olive oil from some well-respected chefs and foodies, and even though I was hesitant about it, I was sure that “the experts” wouldn’t lead me astray.
 It’d all be great.